renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ## Repository onboarding

-Once you have enabled Renovate on a repository, you'll get a "Configure Renovate" Pull Request looking something like this:
+Once you have enabled Renovate on a repository, you will get a "Configure Renovate" Pull Request looking something like this:

 ![Onboarding](../assets/images/onboarding.png){ loading=lazy }

 ### No risk onboarding

 Conveniently, Renovate will not make any changes to your repository or raise any further Pull Requests until after you _merge_ the onboarding Pull Request.
-If there is anything about the Pull Request that you don't like or understand, take your time to read the [documentation](../index.md) or ask questions on the [discussions forum on GitHub](https://github.com/renovatebot/renovate/discussions) and merge the PR only once you're satisfied with the result.
+If there is anything about the Pull Request that you do not like or understand, take your time to read the [documentation](../index.md) or ask questions on the [discussions forum on GitHub](https://github.com/renovatebot/renovate/discussions) and merge the PR only once you are satisfied with the result.

-You can edit your Renovate configuration **within the `renovate/configure` branch** and Renovate will keep updating the description in the PR to match, so you can work on the config until you're satisfied with the results.
+You can edit your Renovate configuration **within the `renovate/configure` branch** and Renovate will keep updating the description in the PR to match, so you can work on the config until you are satisfied with the results.

 ### Check for warnings